 - 7 Tips for a More Effective Daily Scrum by Richard Lawrence – The main purpose of the Daily Scrum is for team members to make and follow-up on commitments to one another that work towards the team’s shared sprint commitment.
 Here are seven ways to get your Daily Scrum back on focus If your it has become unfocused, too long, or otherwise ineffective.

-If you have any other good articles related to agile, please share them in the comments.
-Thanks.
+If you have any other good articles related to agile, please share them on our twitter feed.
+Thanks!

 We are hosting a free live agile webinar (Agile and Scrum Q&A Webinar) on March 28, 2013 at 11:00 AM PDT that is going to consist of questions sent in from the agile community.
 The content of what we talk about is entirely up to you.